-Mao Zedong (Mao Tse-Tung), the son of a peasant farmer, was born in Chaochan, China, in 1893.
+Mao Zedong (Mao Tse-Tung), the son of a peasant farmer, was born in Chaochan, China, on 26th December 1893.
 He became a Marxist while working as a library assistant at Peking University and served in the revolutionary army during the 1911 Chinese Revolution.

 Inspired by the Russian Revolution the Chinese Communist Party (CCP) was established in Shanghai by Chen Duxiu and Li Dazhao in June 1921.
 Early members included Mao, Zhou Enlai, Zhu De and Lin Biao.
 Following instructions from the Comintern members also joined the Kuomintang.